 Study the tree structure, and make a light sketch of the shape.
 Realise that trees are three-dimensional objects.
 When some foliage is behind the trunk, that part of the trunk will appear lighter.

 In rendering the foliage of these trees, I have used short broad strokes for the most part, with narrower radiating strokes, made with the narrower side of the broad-pointed pencil, around the edges of each mass.
-This treatment makes a clean, sharp silhouette against the sky, which is
+This treatment makes a clean, sharp silhouette against the sky, which is left white, and suggests, without being too literal, the needles which make up the foliage.

 – Theodore Kautzky